vanus-labs/docs/content/vanus-connect/connector-guides/sink/outlook/setup.md

 Outlook is a Microsoft email application and productivity tool that helps users manage their emails and offers additional features such as calendar management, contact organization, task tracking, note-taking, and web browsing.
 It's widely used for efficient communication and time management in both personal and professional settings.

-The Outlook Sink Connector allows you to send events from your Outlook account to external sources.
+The Outlook Sink Connector allows you to utilize your Outlook account in sending events to external sources, and also receive events from external sources into your Outlook account.

 ## Prerequisites